Apple has been known for a great many things over the years, good and bad alike.

 Now, the most important question is — what are the games like?

-There’s no denying that mobile gaming has received a ton of well-deserved flak over the past decade, with the majority of developers focusing primarily on monetization via intrusive ads, paywalls, and tons of microtransactions rather than on offering a proper gaming experience.
+There’s no denying that mobile gaming has received a ton of well-deserved flak over the past decade, with the majority of developers focusing primarily on monetization rather than on offering a proper gaming experience.
+This means users usually have to deal with intrusive ads, paywalls, and tons of microtransactions.

 Next, there’s the matter of selection — what genres can you find on Apple Arcade?

-Obviously, it’s impossible to list and describe all of the games currently available on Apple Arcade and, of course, not all of them are equally good and not all of them will appeal to everyone, but the majority of the games available on the service are high-quality titles that we feel can offer some of the best mobile gaming experience that you’ll find in 2021.
+Obviously, it’s impossible to list and describe all of the games currently available on Apple Arcade and, of course, not all of them are equally good or will appeal to everyone; still, the majority of the games are high-quality titles that we feel can offer some of the best mobile gaming experience you’ll find in 2021.